Welcome to our best ever California Road Trip itinerary!

 Okay, it’s not strictly part of a California road trip.
 But if your West Coast adventure is a once in a lifetime thing, then this is your best chance to go and see a true natural wonder.

-It’s around a nine hour drive from LA to Grand Canyon.
+It’s around a 7-9 hour drive from LA to Grand Canyon.
 Google will tell you less, but Google is overly kind about LA traffic.

 We stopped off overnight en route in Palm Springs, which made it a bit more manageable.
-It’s a long drive and exceptionally boring – long, straight desert roads with hours between seeing any other human.
+It’s a long drive and exceptionally boring.
+Think endless hours of dead straight desert roads with hours between seeing any other human.
+Getting out of the car’s AC can feel like a trial in itself!
+But it will all be worth it when you get there, I promise!

 The best accommodation at Grand Canyon is inside the National Park.
 It’s not luxurious, but it’s very close to the scenery.
 I felt like it was worth a couple of nights without AC and WiFi for a room that’s 30 feet from the edge of the Grand Canyon.
 Besides, you’ll need that cash to pay for your helicopter ride over the canyon.